emacs-mirror/emacs/mps/manual/source/glossary/c.rst

-        A historical synonym for :term:`main memory`, deriving from the *cores* or ferrite rings which were once the main technology used to implement main memory.
+        A historical synonym for :term:`main memory`, deriving from the *cores* or ferrite rings which were once the main technology used to implement it.

         .. similar:: :term:`main memory`.